-The Company adopted a Supplemental Executive Retirement Plan ("SERP"), effective January 1, 2019, which was amended effective January 1, 2022.
-The SERP benefits certain key senior executives of the Company who are selected by the Board to participate.
-The SERP is intended to provide a benefit from the Company upon retirement, death, disability or voluntary or involuntary termination of services (other than "for cause").
-Under the SERP, the Company may, but is not required to, make discretionary contributions to the executive's accounts from time to time.
-The contributions may be fully vested or subject to vesting conditions imposed by the Board of Directors with respect to the contributions; provided, however, that all unvested amounts credited to an executive's account will become fully vested upon the executive's death or disability or upon the occurrence of a change of control (as defined in the SERP).
+Directors with respect to the contributions; provided, however, that all unvested amounts credited to an executive's account will become fully vested upon the executive's death or disability or upon the occurrence of a change of control (as defined in the SERP).
 Company contributions to the SERP on behalf of an executive are credited with earnings and losses based on the executive's investment elections.
-The investment options under the SERP are currently the same as those offered under the Company's profit sharing plan, except that Company stock is not an available investment option under the SERP.
+The investment options under the SERP are currently the same as those offered under the Company's profit sharing plan, except that Company stock can not be purchased as an investment option under the SERP.
 An executive's vested account is payable to the participant following his or her termination in a single lump sum or installments, as elected by the participant.
 The SERP as amended allows selected participants to defer base and incentive compensation as well as the receipt of shares from vested restricted and performance stock units into the plan.
-At December 31, 2023 and 2022, other assets on the consolidated balance sheet include \$3,518,000 and \$2,172,000 of SERP balances, respectively.
-The Company made contributions totaling \$198,000, \$445,000 and \$1,163,000 to the SERP for the years ended December 31, 2023, 2022 and 2021, subsequent to the respective year ends, for certain executive officers.
+At December 31, 2024 and 2023, other assets on the consolidated balance sheet include \$5,230,000 and \$3,518,000 of SERP balances, respectively.
+The Company made contributions totaling \$391,000, \$198,000 and \$445,000 to the SERP for the years ended December 31, 2024, 2023 and 2022, subsequent to the respective year ends, for certain executive officers.

 The Company has a directors' deferred compensation plan whereby the directors may elect to defer up to 100% of their directors' fees.
 All deferred compensation is invested in the Company's common stock held in a rabbi trust wherein the funds are used to purchase Company common shares on the open market.
 The stock is held in nominee name of the trustee, and the principal and earnings of the trust are held separate and apart from other funds of the Company and are used exclusively for the uses and purposes of the deferred compensation agreement.
 The accounts of the trust have been consolidated in the financial statements of the Company.
-As of December 31, 2023 and 2022, the rabbi trust held 930,152 and 929,210 shares, respectively, in trust for the Company's directors and are reflected as treasury shares on the consolidated financial statements.
+As of December 31, 2024 and 2023, the rabbi trust held 929,735 and 930,152 shares, respectively, in trust for the Company's directors and are reflected as treasury shares on the consolidated financial statements.

 The Company has acquired life insurance policies on certain current and former executives and directors of acquired entities.
-At December 31, 2023 and 2022, other assets on the consolidated balance sheet include \$34,136,000 and \$33,241,000 and reported cash value income (net of related insurance premium expenses) of \$891,000, \$836,000 and \$814,000 in 2023, 2022 and 2021, respectively.
+At December 31, 2024 and 2023, other assets on the consolidated balance sheet include \$33,895,000 and \$34,136,000 and reported cash value income (net of related insurance premium expenses) of \$1,810,000, \$891,000 and \$836,000 in 2024, 2023 and 2022, respectively.